Basic Searches in SciX

 • How do you find an article by a specific author?

-• How do you find articles about a topic like craters?
+• How do you find articles about a specific topic?

 • What other types of resources can you discover besides articles?